An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: Introduction

 \section{Introduction}

-Low-rank eigenvalue decompositions (EVD) of matrices \cite{DecompositionsEig} are one of the most important algorithms in numerical linear algebra with many applications in applied mathematics, machine learning, and signal processing.
+Low-rank eigenvalue decompositions (EVD) of matrices~\cite{DecompositionsEig} are one of the most important factorizations in numerical linear algebra with many applications in applied mathematics, machine learning, and signal processing.

-For full symmetric matrices, one of the most popular ways to build eigendecompositions is the QR algorithm \cite{10.1093/comjnl/4.4.332, 814656}.
-While this algorithm efficiently produces the complete eigenfactorization, it can be numerically expensive to run if the input matrix is very large or it has some special structure that is destroyed in the algorithm's update steps.
-For sparse and/or large scale matrices, several methods have been proposed in the literature which compute just a few eigenvalues/eigenvectors pairs of interest (either a few of the extreme ones or a few near a given eigenvalue $\lambda$): iterative subspace methods \cite[Chapter~7.3]{Golub1996} with Rayleigh-Ritz acceleration \cite{10.1007/BF02219773}, Lanczos methods \cite{SIMON1984101} with restarts \cite{10.1007/BFb0018526}, Jacobi-Davidson methods \cite{10.2307/2653109, Ravibabu2020Dec}, Rayleigh quotient \cite{LONGSINE1980195} and trace minimization \cite{SAMEH2000155} methods.
+For full symmetric matrices, one of the most popular ways to build eigendecompositions is the QR algorithm~\cite{10.1093/comjnl/4.4.332,814656}.
+While this algorithm efficiently produces the complete eigenfactorization, it can be numerically expensive to run if the input matrix is very large or has some special structure that is destroyed by the algorithm.
+For sparse and/or large scale matrices, several methods have been proposed in the literature which compute just a few eigenvalues/eigenvectors pairs of interest (either a few of the extreme ones or a few near a given fixed eigenvalue $\lambda$): iterative subspace methods \cite[Chapter~7.3]{Golub1996} with Rayleigh-Ritz acceleration~\cite{10.1007/BF02219773}, Lanczos methods~\cite{SIMON1984101} with restarts~\cite{10.1007/BFb0018526}, Jacobi-Davidson methods~\cite{10.2307/2653109,Ravibabu2020Dec}, Rayleigh quotient~\cite{LONGSINE1980195} and trace minimization~\cite{SAMEH2000155}.

-Introduced in 1848, the Jacobi method for the diagonalization of a symmetric matrix \cite{JacobiProcess} is a conceptually simple yet effective method to find all the eigenvalues/eigenvectors of a symmetric matrix.
-It is based on iteratively canceling the largest absolute value off-diagonal element in the matrix until we are left only with the diagonal elements (up to some precision).
-Because it is relevant to our work here, we will give an overall description of this algorithm in Section II.
+Introduced in 1848, the Jacobi method for the diagonalization of a symmetric matrix~\cite{JacobiProcess} is a conceptually simple yet effective method to find all the eigenvalues/eigenvectors of a symmetric matrix. {The method iteratively transforms the original matrix by setting to zero the largest absolute value off-diagonal element in the matrix until we are left only with the diagonal elements, i.e., the eigenvalues (up to some precision)}.